 The beef was to be laid out on the plate on top of a horseradish swirl, with the pickled beetroot placed around a rectangle of sliced rye bread, which I toasted in a salamander grill, and garnished.
 Without what could be considered to be rather menial prep, my contribution to service would have been an utter disaster.
 With it, it was as smooth as you like.

 Lunch time at Le Gavroche, for the staff that is, consisted of a beautifully laid out platter of bread, cheese and fruit, as well as spaghetti bolognaise.
-The wait staff happily sat and chatted, but the chefs (on probation) largely grabbed a slab of brie and a wedge of bread and hurtled back into the kitchen to clean once more.
+The wait staff happily sat and chatted, but the chefs largely grabbed a slab of brie and a wedge of bread and hurtled back into the kitchen to quadruple check everything before dinner.

 Soon enough, I was bogged down with the amount of orders for both the beef carpaccio and asparagus dishes, but Dejon quickly told me that panic is no chef’s friend.

 “My first head chef told me that we are constantly pushing a metaphorical ball up a mountain," he said while helping me toast the rye bread for the carpaccio.